U1805/momotalk/README.md

 - **Easy to Share**: save the conversation as an image and share your friends. 🖼️
 - **Fast restart**: your conversation won't be lost the next time you open browser. 📌
 - **Multiple Languages**: support Chinese(Simplified & Traditional), Japanese, Korean, and English. 🌐
-- **Momotalk Player**: you can also use it to read Momotalk stories from game. ▶️
+- **MomoTalk Player**: you can also use it to read Momotalk stories from game. ▶️

 [Try it!](https://u1805.github.io/momotalk)